-How frequently you should replace your air filters might depend on the following:
+How regularly you should install new air filters can depend on the following:

 - Overall indoor air quality

 - Air pollution levels and construction around the residence